 - 8.1 The Fire Authority recognises the importance of Treasury Management to the economy and efficiency of its finances.
-It also recognises that delivering quality services in this area requires expertise and skills that can best be provided by specialist professions from external organisations. - 8.2 West Midlands Fire Service's Treasury Management functions are provided by Sandwell MBC who have in turn, appointed external advisors to support them.
-The Fire Authority has also linked its appointment of bankers to that of Sandwell MBC in order to benefit from efficiencies in tendering, cash flow management and investment. - 8.3 The Treasury Management Strategy for 2014/15 is set out in Appendix E. - 8.4 Under the Local Government Act 2003, credit approvals were abolished and a new prudential capital finance system was introduced from 1 April 2004.
+It also recognises that delivering quality services in this area requires expertise and skills that can best be provided by specialist professions from external organisations. - 8.2 West Midlands Fire Service's Treasury Management functions are provided by Sandwell MBC who have in turn appointed external advisors to support them.
+The Fire Authority has also linked its appointment of bankers to that of Sandwell MBC in order to benefit from efficiencies in tendering, cash flow management and investment.

+- 8.3 The Treasury Management Strategy for 2015/16 is set out in Appendix F. - 8.4 Under the Local Government Act 2003, credit approvals were abolished and a new prudential capital finance system was introduced from 1 April 2004.
 CIPFA has prepared a Prudential Code which underpins the system of capital finance.
 Local authorities are required by Regulation to have regard to the Prudential Code under Part 1 of the Local Government Act 2003. - 8.5 The key objectives of the Prudential Code are to ensure that the capital investment plans of the Authority are affordable, prudent and sustainable.
 A further key objective is to ensure that treasury management decisions are taken in accordance with good professional practice and in a manner that supports prudence, affordability and sustainability. - 8.6 To demonstrate that local authorities have fulfilled these objectives, the Prudential Code sets out the indicators that must be used and the factors that must be taken into account.
-The indicators are designed to support and record local decision making. - 8.7 The Prudential Indicators that have been calculated for this Authority are detailed on Appendix F.
+The indicators are designed to support and record local decision making. - 8.7 The Prudential Indicators that have been calculated for this Authority are detailed on Appendix G.

-9. PLANNING FOR THE 2014/2015 TO 2017/2018 BUDGET
+9. PLANNING FOR THE 2015/2016 TO 2018/2019 BUDGET

-- 9.1 In preparing the draft revenue budget for 2014/15, an expenditure forecast for 2015/16 to 2017/18 has also been undertaken by 'rolling forward' the 2014/15 draft budget; updating for anticipated inflation and pay awards, adding in commitments, adjusting for anticipated staff turnover levels, setting broad efficiency targets, etc. The forecast does not allow for any essential developments and any other new requirements the Authority may need to respond to. - 9.2 A provisional 2015/16 grant figure was provided by CLG on 5 February 2014 and has been used as the basis for the grant reduction in 2015/16. - 9.3 The Chancellor of the Exchequer announced in his Autumn Statement in December 2013 that reductions in public expenditure would continue although there were no details provided at that stage regarding which Government Departments would be affected and the scale of those reductions.
+- 9.1 In preparing the draft revenue budget for 2015/16, an expenditure forecast for 2016/17 to 2018/19 has also been undertaken by 'rolling forward' the 2015/16 draft budget; updating for anticipated inflation and pay awards, adding in commitments, adjusting for anticipated staff turnover levels, setting broad efficiency targets, etc. The forecast does not allow for any essential developments and any other new requirements the Authority may need to respond to. - 9.2 The Chancellor of the Exchequer announced in his Autumn Statement in December 2014 that reductions in public expenditure would continue although there were no details provided at that stage regarding which Government Departments would be affected and the scale of those reductions.

-9.4 Whilst information has been received which provides a provisional indication of the likely scale of grant reduction in 2015/16, there is no certainty what level of grant reductions will apply to this Authority thereafter.
-However what is clear from the Chancellors December 2013 Autumn Statement is that Local Government funding levels will be cut further.
-Indicative public sector reductions to formula grant of 7% in 2016/17 and 7% in 2017/18 are considered to be a reasonable basis to formulate medium term financial planning.
+9.3 At this stage there is no certainty what level of grant reductions will apply to this Authority after 2015/16.
+However what is clear from the Chancellors December 2014 Autumn Statement is that Local Government funding levels will be cut further.
+Indicative public sector reductions to formula grant of 8% in 2016/17, 2017/18 and in 2018/19 are considered to be a reasonable basis to formulate medium term financial planning.

-Estimated position assuming National Grant Reduction (with a Band D 2014/15 Council Tax increase of 1.99% and 2% thereafter)
+Estimated position assuming National Grant Reduction (with a Band D 2015/16 Council Tax increase of 1.99% and 2% thereafter)

-2015/16 2016/17 2017/18
+2016/17 2017/18 2018/19

 £m £m £m

-Estimated Grant Reduction (%) 8.6% 7.0% 7.0%
+Estimated Grant Reduction (%) 8.0% 8.0% 8.0%

-Grant 62.313 57.951 53.894
+Grant 56.988 52.429 48.235

-Council Tax 35.404 36.112 36.834
+Council Tax 36.935 37.674 38.427

-Available Resources 97.717 94.063 90.728
+Available Resources 93.923 90.103 86.662

-Estimated Budget Requirement 98.638 98.120 97.771
+Estimated Budget Requirement 97.400 97.100 97.000

--

-Surplus / (Deficit) (0.921) (4.057) (7.043)
+Surplus / (Deficit) (3.477) (6.997) (10.338)